 This graph demonstrates a breakdown of how the sustainable investments of the fund contributed to the UN SDGs as based on the SDG Classification developed by Danske Bank.
 The breakdown demonstrates the contribution as measured by end-of-year.
 In that the approach applied for the breakdown is not equivalent to reporting on sustainability-related indicators (see "How did the sustainability indicators perform?") which is generally based on average values for the year.

-Use of Proceeds aligned with the UN SDGs
+- Product lines aligned with the UN SDGs - Use of Proceeds aligned with the UN SDGs

 Other environmental/social charactheristics

 As an integral part of attaining the sustainable investment objective, the fund promoted: